You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 AOL was once known as America Online, a company that became synonymous with the burgeoning concept of cyberspace.
 It was a precursor to the Internet, online communities and social media.
-AOL was a paid service until the early 21st century, when it switched from a membership-only online service to a mostly free Web portal.
+AOL was a paid service until the early 21st century when it switched from a membership-only online service to a mostly free Web portal.

 AOL today lacks the clout, influence and massive membership base it had in the 1990s.
-The company's search engine is powered by Google, but a lot of original content and engaging is still showcased by AOL.
+The company's search engine is powered by Google, but a lot of original content and engagement is still showcased by AOL.
 For these reasons, AOL is still on the radar of many online reputation management companies.